 This is what inspired my MakeoverMonday visualization.
 In my visualization, I manually calculated the correlation coefficients but felt there must be a solution to creating a full correlation matrix in Tableau.

 After submission I found a great video by SuperDataScience by Kirill Eremenko on how to create a full correlation matrix in Tableau.
-This will be documented in a separate blog as it required some data transformation.

 Once I found this gem, I wanted to apply transparent sheets to overlay the Pair Plot on top of the Correlation Matrix to create one complete view on a dashboard.
 To accomplish this, I needed to format the Pair Plot to remove the worksheet color and make it transparent.
 Under format shading set worksheet to None for color.